-If you’re planning to fish the T-H Marine BFL Bulldog Division Super Tournament on Lanier this Saturday, you’d better be flexible.
+If you are fishing the T-H Marine BFL Bulldog Division Super Tournament on Lanier this Saturday, you’d better be flexible.
 And, if you’ve decided to fish up the river, you might have a tough time getting around the Dragon Boat races.
 Yes, Dragon Boats.
 No, I hadn’t heard of them either, but they are just what you would expect.
 Human powered boats with colorful dragon figures will be racing at the Lake Lanier Olympic Rowing Center at Clark Bridge Park, which means some boat traffic will be limited, at least when the dragon boat heats are underway.
 There are 13 countries (including the United States) racing in this event, which is called the Dragon Boat World Championship (for dragon boat fans, it’s like combining The Cup and the Classic with the Super Bowl thrown in for good measure).

 Long-time FLW Tournament Director Mike Hale says he will have information over the next two days about the races and whether there will be any restrictions on when/whether anglers can go past the races and up the river.
 Mike says that it’s possible there may be some restrictions, so if you’re planning to pre-fish the river, you should factor that in.
 Mike said the City of Gainesville folks have told him they may have as many as 20,000 dragon boat fans around Clark Bridge Park–which is literally right upstream from Laurel Park.
 Details will be announced at the draw meeting Friday evening at 6:30 p.m. at Laurel Park.